zammad/zammad-documentation/install/docker-compose.rst

 The Docker images are hosted on `Dockerhub <https://hub.docker.com/r/zammad/zammad-docker-compose/>`_.

-..
-Tip:: Never use the "latest" tag.
+.. tip:: Never use the "latest" tag.
 Use a tag which has a version attached.

 You need at least 4 GB of RAM to run the containers.